-So, what the heck is a Crosby Report?
+What the heck is a Crosby Report?

-Proof that I’m not in the pocket of “Big Travel.”
+Here’s proof that I’m not in the pocket of “Big Travel.”

 All of the travel writing on this site is done at my own personal expense (or the expense of my or my wife’s employer).
 I don’t get any free trips or comped travel perks (but I am wholeheartedly open to accepting them—click here to compromise my integrity).
 In addition, the advertisements on my site are chosen—seemingly at random—by Google Adsense and not by any specific travel company or airline.
 So you can rest assured that I’m not compelled to say nice things for fear of losing money because, frankly, I’m not making any.

-Only have hours to live?
+Do you only have hours to live?
 Read these first.

 Don’t waste your remaining moments on Earth reading your religious book of choice.
 Instead, check out a few representative ‘Reports to get an idea of what you’ll see on this site in the future (assuming you survive):